 Good!
 Now you know how to harvest Chaga.

 CHAPTER #5 – Preparing And Storing Chaga

-When you’ve successfuly harvested Chaga, you need to prepare it.
-Chaga is full of water and can lose up to 4-5 times of it’s weight upon drying.
+When you’ve successfully harvested Chaga, you need to prepare it.
+Chaga is full of water and can lose up to 4-5 times of its weight upon drying.
 You must get the water must vapour out before you can use it.

 How To Prepare & Store Chaga?